elixir-lang/elixir-lang.github.com/getting-started/case-cond-and-if.markdown

 :that
 ```

 `do/end` blocks are a syntatic convenience built on top of the keywords one.
-That's why `do/end` blocks do not require a comma between the previous argument the block.
+That's why `do/end` blocks do not require a comma between the previous argument and the block.
 They are useful exactly because they remove the verbosity when writing blocks of code.
 These are equivalent:

 ```iex
 iex> if true do